SinicaGroup/Class-agnostic-Few-shot-Object-Counting/README.md

 * We simulate the project structure from [here](https://github.com/ermongroup/ncsnv2).
 * We crop 500 reference images for each categories.
 * For query image, instead of random crop, we resize it with aspect ratio and padding to 256 x 256.
+* The default setting in our code is 5-shot learning, where each query image has 5 reference images to learn.

 ## Acknowledgement
-* Thanks to the helpful discussion about reproduction details from </br>
+* Great thanks to the contributive discussions on the reproduction details with </br>
 the author of [Class-Agnostic Few-Shot Object Counting](https://openaccess.thecvf.com/content/WACV2021/html/Yang_Class-Agnostic_Few-Shot_Object_Counting_WACV_2021_paper.html), Shuo-Diao Yang, </br>
 the author of [Bilinear Matching Network](https://arxiv.org/abs/2203.08354), Min Shi, </br>
-and the author of [Learning to Count Anything: Reference-less Class-agnostic Counting with Weak Supervision](https://arxiv.org/abs/2205.10203), Michael Hobley. </br>
+and the author of [Learning to Count Anything: Reference-less Class-agnostic Counting with Weak Supervision](https://arxiv.org/abs/2205.10203), Michael Hobley. </br> Their feedbacks have been really helpful, allowing us to replicate the model successfully.